Skip to content

 II.
 SCOPE OF CONTROL

 3. Schedule 1 to the Regulations comprises two lists of products: the Dual-use Goods List and the Munitions List.
-The two lists have included the items under the control lists of two international control regimes - the Australia Group (AG) which aims to minimize the risk of chemical and biological weapons proliferation; and the Chemical Weapons Convention (CWC) which aims to prohibit the development, production, stockpiling and use of chemical weapons and on their destruction.
+The two lists have included the items under the control lists of two international control regimes - the Australia Group (AG) which aims to minimise the risk of chemical and biological weapons proliferation; and the Chemical Weapons Convention (CWC) which aims to prohibit the development, production, stockpiling and use of chemical weapons and on their destruction.
 Such items mainly fall under the following categories:

 1. Chemicals (Annex A) (pdf format)-